-To complete the configuration visit the Site Administration block choose Activities->Presentation and enter the path to Yamdi in the "Path to metadata injector file".
+To complete configuring Presenter in Moodle 1.9.x, visit the Site Administration block choose Activities->Presentation and enter the path to Yamdi in the "Path to metadata injector file".

 The rich media elements are combined into presentation chapters according to a layout.
 The navigation feature lets the user play through the chapters automatically or choose a specific chapter.

 The media elements of a presentation